 Unlike leaders, managers’ focus rests upon the company’s budgeting and profitability.
-Managers are responsible for problem-solving strategies while journeying towards the leaders’ vision.
-It’s important to highlight that a manager’s objectives are generally predetermined by leaders.
+Managers are responsible for problem-solving while journeying towards the leaders’ vision.
+It’s important to highlight that managers’ objectives are generally predetermined by leaders.

 When it comes to making operational decisions and optimizing team efficiency, managers are the ones taking the reins.
 Making smart organizational decisions on hiring, onboarding, and financing, to name a few, rest in management’s expertise and experience.

-Managers are responsible for supervising, analyzing, and measuring the results of an organization or department’s efforts.
-They return and report to leaders with their findings.
-When change is required, managers make sure it happens.
+Managers are responsible for supervising, analyzing, and measuring the results of an organization.

 Leadership Focuses on the ‘Whole’

-A key difference to consider when looking at leadership vs management is that leaders have a more holistic view.
+Yet, a key difference between leadership and management is that leaders have a more holistic view.
 Because leaders set the direction for their organization or movement, they must appeal to their people’s inner motivations and emotions through inspiring messages.
-This means they need to think and speak BIG picture instead of getting bogged down by the day-to-day tasks that make a business function.

-Leaders don’t necessarily make plans, organize people, or monitor outcomes.
+Leaders don’t necessarily make plans, nor organize people.
 What they do, however, is inspire people to perform to their natural best every step of the way, along the journey towards their vision.

-Take Sir Richard Branson, for instance.
-He’s built huge empires in the air travel, mobile, and recording industries.
-Today, he leads more than 200 companies and is one of the world’s most admired business leaders of our time.
+Take Sir Richard Branson, for instance, who has built huge empires in the air travel, mobile, and recording industries.
+Today, he leads more than 200 companies and is one of the world’s most admired business leaders.

-You could argue that he’s both, but he’s undoubtedly a skillful leader.
-No manager would single-handedly have the time to direct Branson’s portfolio of more than 200 companies.
-Managing involves becoming actively engaged in a business’ operational efficiency, analysis of progress, staffing, and structuring.
-It would be far too great of a workload for Branson to take on so many companies in terms of management capacity.
+You could argue both.
+But he is definitely a terrific leader.
+No manager would have the time to organize Branson’s portfolio of more than 200 companies.
+None.
+Because managing involves becoming actively engaged in a business’ operational efficiency, analysis of progress, staffing, and structuring companies.
+It would be simply too big of a workload for Branson to take on so many companies as a manager.

-However, Branson does carry the epithet of the leader of the Virgin Group.
+However, Branson does get to be named the leader of the Virgin Group.
 Why?
-Simply put, Branson established the vision and guiding direction for his family of companies.
-He pressed for change within the many industries his businesses operate within to break the status quo, innovate en masse, and build a multimillion-dollar empire.
+Simply put, Branson established the direction for his family of companies.
+He pressed for change within the many industries’ his companies operate to break the status-quo, innovate, and build a multimillion-dollar empire.